abergy/nextcloud-nginx-docker/README.md

 ## docker-compose.yaml
 - This compose file starts mariadb, nextcloud and a ngnix-web-proxy.
-- You need a .env file for the secrets an environments.
+- You need a .env file for the secrets an environment.

 ## nginx.conf
 - This is the config file for the ngnix-web-proxy.
-Its almost equl to the config file from the nextcloud documentation.
-Its linked in the compose file.
+Its almost equal to the config file from the nextcloud documentation.
+It's linked in the compose file.

 ## local_ngnix
 - Configuration for the "local" ngnix server.
 It links the request to http://127.0.0.1:<contanier_port>.
-- certbot manage the certificates and it will look different then this file.
-This ist just to show how the container link works. (/etc/nginx/sites-avaliable/example.com)
+- certbot manage the certificates and it will look different from this file.
+This is just to show how the container link works. (/etc/nginx/sites-avaliable/example.com)